+Spoiler alert: finding a good esthetician isn’t as impossible as it may seem.
 There is no shortage of amazing estheticians out there, you just need to know how to find them.

-Ask for the Lead Esthetician
+When in doubt, ask for the Lead Esthetician

 When in doubt, ask for the Lead Esthetician.
 Of course, this only applies to a spa setting, not solo skin therapists.
-The Lead is usually in charge of scheduling training for their team, which can lend to continuing education being a personal priority, keeping everyone’s mind fresh with new ideas and technology.
+The Lead is usually in charge of scheduling training for their team, which can lead to continuing education being a personal priority, keeping everyone’s mind fresh with new ideas and technology.
 They’re typically in charge of hiring, communicating with brands, and many other factors that bring opportunities to broaden knowledge.
 If a spa doesn’t have a Lead, ask for the most experienced esthetician.
 Usually, the staff will be honest.
 If they don’t know, it’s OKAY to ask the person on the phone to follow up with an answer.
 You’re investing time and money, be picky, ask questions.

 To clarify, by no means am I saying if you find yourself in the hands of a newly licensed esthetician will your experience be poor.
 I’ve been in a leadership role within a spa, I’ve interviewed a wide spectrum of skin therapists.
 I’ve meet green estheticians who have blown me away with their knowledge and technique, in addition to seeking top-notch education they were passionate about their career path.

-Pay the Skin Expert Premium
+Pay the Skin Expert premium